2005 Green Bay Packers season

 The 2005 season was the Green Bay Packers' 85th in the National Football League (NFL), their 87th overall and the sixth and final under head coach Mike Sherman.
-It would be the first season the franchise would have involving quarterback Aaron Rodgers.
+It would be the first and only losing season the franchise would have involving quarterback Brett Favre.

 The Packers failed to improve their overall record of 10–6 from 2004 and failed to make the playoffs for the first time since 2000.
-This would be their first losing season since 1991, as well as their worst record since said year.
-As of the 2024 season, this is the only season since divisional realignment the Packers finished in last place in the NFC North.
+This would be their first losing season since 1991.
+As of the 2025 season, this is the only season since divisional realignment the Packers finished in last place in the NFC North.

 The Packers suffered injuries to wide receivers Javon Walker and Robert Ferguson and running backs Ahman Green, Najeh Davenport, Tony Fisher, and Samkon Gado.
 As a result of the lackluster season, most of the team's coaches were fired, including head coach Mike Sherman.

 Offseason

 The Packers lost veteran guards Marco Rivera (Dallas Cowboys) and Mike Wahle (Carolina Panthers) to free agency.
 Starting safety Darren Sharper was released by Green Bay Packers, signing with the Minnesota Vikings.
 With the 24th pick of the 2005 NFL draft the Green Bay Packers selected quarterback Aaron Rodgers, the second quarterback taken in the draft.
 Rodgers became the Packers' starting quarterback in the 2008 season after Brett Favre's trade to the New York Jets and has since become a four-time NFL MVP and he led the Packers to victory in Super Bowl XLV.